Do you know a woman who is being abused? A legal rights handbook

 The amount of spousal support is usually decided using the Spousal Support Advisory Guidelines.
 It gives low, middle, and high ranges of support amounts to consider.

 Even if you get spousal support, it does not usually last forever.
-Both partners are expected to eventually be able to take care of themselves financially.
+Both partners are expected to be able to take care of themselves financially after some time.
 For example, your partner might have to pay support while you take a course or attend training.
 But then the amount of support might decrease over time, and then end.

-If your partner is receiving income assistance, you are not likely to get an order for spousal support.
+If your partner gets income assistance, you are not likely to get an order for spousal support.

 How are support orders enforced?

-The Family Responsibility Office (FRO) is a government agency that enforces both child and spousal support orders.
+The Family Responsibility Office (FRO) is a government agency that tries to make sure both child and spousal support orders are followed.

 The FRO can take money from the pay or wages of the person paying support if they have a job with regular paycheques.
 The FRO can also collect money from bank accounts and tax returns.
 It can suspend a person’s driver’s licence or passport if they are not paying support.

-The FRO posts information at goodparentspay.com about people who have not paid support for more than 6 months.
+The FRO can also post information at goodparentspay.com about people who have not paid support for more than 6 months.
 They do this if they cannot find the person.

 How do we divide our property?